alvarezsound/Python-Live-Project/README.md

 - [Conclusion](#Conclusion)

 ## Creating the Basic App
-To start, I created a new application within the Django framework.
+To start, I created a new application within the Django framework using PyCharm as my IDE.
 I created base and home templates and then added function to the views in order for a homepage with a navbar to render.
 I then registered my URL's and linked my application to the main project home page.
 The majority of the styling and layout for this web application was done usings Bootstrap 4 with some modifications.
 I also added some basic animations using css and javascript.

 ![Home](/Images/Home.png)